Developer-DAO/developer-dao-dot-com/frontend/README.md

 ## What is DeveloperDAO

-The project was started as an experiment by [Nader Dabit](https://twitter.com/dabit3) to see what can be achieved when we bring together talented and likeminded people who are interested in learning about, and building on, Web3.
+The project was started as an experiment by [Nader Dabit](https://twitter.com/dabit3) to see what can be achieved when we bring together talented and like-minded people who are interested in learning about and building on Web3.

 As stated on : "Developers around the world are tired of working and contributing their time and effort to enrich the top 1%.
 Join the movement that is community owned, building the future from the bottom up."